tupperd/good-reminders/README.md

 * Press `s` to shuffle the quote being displayed
 * Press `c` to toggle available controls
 * Press `g` to toggle a fun surprise!

+## Motivation / Backstory
+I wanted a system like this, but couldn't find anything quite like it.
+I was searching for something that was easy to display, could add/subtract content easily, and had a simple interface.

+As someone with a limited development background, I didn't want to take the time required to create/debug/test something like this.
+I took the opportunity to test the capabilities of [Claude 3.5 Sonnet](https://www.anthropic.com/news/claude-3-5-sonnet) to develop a simple web app.

+There has been significant discourse around whether AI can or will replace SWEs - I'm not educated enough to comment on that.
+What I can say is that I was floored by how easily the model could translate my pseudocode, narrative descriptions of what I wanted to functional HTML/CSS, JavaScript, and Python.